What to do if you think your child has SEND

-- local child development clinic or Sure Start Children's Centres.
+- local child development clinic or Family Centre.

 Surrey County Council's Supporting Children Team have Special Educational Needs & Disability's Advisors who support early years providers in the private, voluntary and independent sector in identifying special educational needs of their pupils.
 They do this working with the SENCO at the setting, offering advice on outcomes for the child, giving guidance on SEND processes and meeting with parents.
 They can be contacted via the following generic email addresses: